jimiryquai/trainedstoic/README.md

 # Freedom Stack v2 (WIP)

 > [!IMPORTANT]
-> I will be removing Convex in favor of Bknd.io soon.
+> Still a work in progress.
+Getting better by the minute.
+Almost ready.

 I've learned a lot since the first iteration of Freedom Stack.